Korey Lee Preview, Player Props: White Sox vs. Royals

-On Tuesday, Korey Lee (coming off going 0-for-3) and the Chicago White Sox play the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 7:40 PM ET.
+Korey Lee -- 2-for-4 with a home run and three RBI in his last game -- will be in action for the Chicago White Sox against the Kansas City Royals, with Jordan Lyles on the hill, on September 6 at 7:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Royals.
+In his most recent game, he collected three RBI (going 2-for-4 with a home run) against the Royals.

 Korey Lee Game Info & Props vs. the Royals